altayaydemir/altay-dot-wtf/data/articles/happier-lighthouse.md

 However, our thoughtful friend `Next.js` offers an alternative API for dynamic imports.
 It's called [next/dynamic](https://nextjs.org/docs/advanced-features/dynamic-import) and pretty straightforward for such a use-case like this.

-First, I changed my usage of `react-syntax-higlighter` to load and register parsers for the languages I use.
+First, I changed my usage of `react-syntax-higlighter` to load and register parsers only for the languages I use.

 ```jsx
 // MarkdownCodeBlock.jsx